-The proposed development is located well within Brampton's built-up area, and is served by the transit system.
+Although the subject property is located outside of Brampton's urban growth centre, the proposed development is located well within Brampton's built-up area, and is served by the transit system.
 Most of the necessary infrastructure and services for the proposed development are already in place, since the subject property is within Brampton's built-up area.
-The development proposes a new residential type for the area with high quality design and close proximity to retail, and transit, which supports the creation of complete communities.
+The development also proposes a mix of dwelling units and sizes, with high quality design and close proximity to retail, and transit, which supports the creation of complete communities.

-The proposal will result in a compact, well-designed development that provides a new type of housing option to the area, which conforms to this plan by being a compact urban form that will intensify underutilized land.
+The proposal will result in a compact, well-designed development that provides various housing options to meet the needs of different households.
+Furthermore, the proposal demonstrates conformity to this plan by being a compact urban form that will intensify underutilized land.